Author: Melissa MacLellan

 What did you learn from attending the Ha-may-as Stewardship Network Annual Gathering?

 I can see this kind of broad training for several Nations being very helpful for our region too.
-We always have capacity issues, so if Guardians are able to come from one Nation and help out with fieldwork for another Nation, I believe this would form stronger connections between Nations and the land.
-There were many moments like this where I realized “we could be doing this too!”
+We always have capacity issues, so if Guardians are able to come from one Nation and help out with fieldwork for another Nation, I believe this would lead to stronger connections between Nations and the land.
+There were many moments like this where I realized “we could be doing this too!”.

 Were there differences between the work of NSMA and the HSN?

 The Ha-may-as Guardians have a more science-based focus to their programs, which is awesome, but I know that in the North, our program will have a more traditional knowledge-based focus.
 In the NWT, whether it's a territory-wide program or a Bathurst herd specific program, our programs will have a different look and feel.
 In the North, we explain things through storytelling and I know that we will have to implement storytelling into our processes.
 Storytelling is a slower process than sharing information through PowerPoints but it is the way our people pass down the teachings to younger generations and the best way to talk to Elders.
 I can only see excellent things coming from implementing storytelling into our Guardians programs and gatherings in the north.
 We will have Elders more involved in the process and have our language intertwined in what we do.

 What were highlights that stood out for you?